Nodragem/Blog/content/post/gamedev/catchthecrown_release.md

 ## Release and then move on ...

 Finally!
-After 3 years of uneven and chaotic development (partly due to a PhD, more details [here]({{< relref "blog/post.md" >}})), it feels like that's the right time to finalize and ship my first video game.
+After 3 years of uneven and chaotic development (partly due to a PhD), it feels like that's the right time to finalize and ship my first video game.

 {{< figure src="/Blog/img/gamedev/catchthecrown_release/prabbit_winning_lowres.gif" title="How it feels like to ship a game!" >}}